 Performance of ‘The List’

-Last week, ‘The List’ ‘s price return was up, with a +2.5% YTD (capital).
+Last week, the average price return of ‘The List’ was down with a return of +12.2% YTD (capital).

 Even though prices may fluctuate, the dependable growth in our income does not.
 Stay the course.
 You will be happy you did.